Maricopa County Sheriff's Office: Districts

 Maricopa County is the fourth largest county in the United States, and has a total area of 9224 sqmi.
-The county is currently divided into six geographical areas, referred to as Districts, and consist of District 1, District 2, District 3, District 4, and District 7.
+The county is divided into six geographical areas, referred to as Districts, and consist of District 1, District 2, District 3, District 4, and District 7.
 Districts are generally staffed by a District Commander (Captain), Deputy Commander (Lieutenant), uniformed sergeants and patrol deputies, detectives, and administrative staff.
 Districts overlap city agencies, as the Sheriff's Office has concurrent jurisdiction in these areas.

 District 1 – covers an area of approximately 1053 sqmi in the southeast quadrant of the county.
 District One encompasses the cities of Chandler, Gilbert, Mesa, and Tempe, along with the Town of Guadalupe and CDP of Sun Lakes.
 District One also includes portions of the Town of Queen Creek, and the cities of Apache Junction, Scottsdale, and Phoenix, including the Ahwatukee Foothills.
 While District One is not the largest district in size, it is historically the busiest, averaging approximately 40% more calls for service than any of the other districts.

 District 2 – covers an area of approximately 5200 sqmi in the southwest quadrant of the county.
 District Two provides service to the rural areas of Buckeye, Laveen, Mobile, Rainbow Valley, and Tonopah, as well as to the contract cities of Gila Bend and Litchfield Park.
 District Two also includes portions of Avondale, Glendale, Goodyear, and Phoenix.

 District 3 – covers an area of approximately 1600 sqmi, bordered by Northern Avenue on the south and I-17 on the east, extending to the northern and western borders of the county.
-District Three includes the areas of Sun City and Sun City West, the communities of Wittmann, Waddell, Circle City, Morristown, Whispering Ranch, Aguila, Gladden, and the unincorporated neighborhoods surrounding Peoria, Surprise, and Wickenburg.
+District Three includes the areas of Youngtown, Sun City and Sun City West, the communities of Wittmann, Waddell, Circle City, Morristown, Whispering Ranch, Aguila, Gladden, and the unincorporated neighborhoods surrounding Peoria, Surprise, and Wickenburg.

 District 4 – covers the unincorporated areas of Anthem, Desert Foothills, New River, Cave Creek, Carefree and Tonto Hills.
 District Four also provides law enforcement to the contract Towns of Cave Creek and Carefree.

 District 7 – covers the unincorporated areas of Fountain Hills, Tonto Verde and Rio Verde.
 It also provides contract law enforcement services on a contract basis to the Town of Fountain Hills.

 Rank structure

 The following insignia are respective of the Maricopa County Sheriff's Office Uniform Specification policy GC-20.
-Detectives & Deputies are the same rank.
-Detective is not a promotion within MCSO, it is just a different assignment.
+Detectives and deputies are the same rank.
+Unlike other law enforcement agencies, detective is not a promotion within MCSO, but rather a different assignment.